 Furthermore, you must:

-show that there are at least 2 years remaining on your employment contract or hosting agreement and that you will be hosted or employed by a UKRI-approved UK research organisation and will provide critical contributions to work supported by a substantial research grant or award from an endorsed funder by:
+show that there is at least 1 year remaining on your employment contract or hosting agreement and that you will be hosted or employed by a UKRI-approved UK research organisation and will provide critical contributions to work supported by a substantial research grant or award from an endorsed funder by:

 providing written confirmation of the award from the endorsed funder which shows the award is worth at least £30,000 and covers a minimum of 2 years; and